arichtman/nix/cilium.md

 MountVolume.SetUp failed for volume "kube-api-access-r6z7b" : object "kube-system"/"kube-root-ca.crt" not registered
 ```

-Disabling automatic svc account token mounting removes the error.
+Solution: Disabling automatic svc account token mounting removes the error.
 Manually mounting the token doesn't yield the error.
 [ref](https://stackoverflow.com/questions/69038012/mountvolume-setup-failed-for-volume-kube-api-access-fcz9j-object-default)

 #### Misc

 - Scheduler's client certificate wasn't granting permissions
+- No longer using AddonManager
+  ~~AddonManager has no manifests~~
-- AddonManager has no manifests
+- No longer using AddonManager
-- AddonManager has no kubeconfig so can't auth
+  ~~AddonManager has no kubeconfig so can't auth~~
 - Kubelet was thinking flannel was installed because the Kubelet module writes a CNI config file if certain conditions are met.
   I think we finally worked it out by setting `services.*kubernetes*.flannel.enabled = false;`, as opposed to `services.flannel.enabled`.
+  Also had to clear out the `/etc/cni/net.d` from remainder CNI configuration.
 - serviceAccount `default` missing from at least nameSpace `kube-system`
+- Also I'm not sure if we want containerd or crio - looks like there's a nixos module for it...